-Class-based accounting collects statistics (in packets) on a per-traffic class basis.
+Class-based accounting collects statistics (in packets or bytes) on a per-traffic class basis.
 For example, you can define the action to collect statistics for traffic sourced from a certain IP address.
 By analyzing the statistics, you can determine whether anomalies have occurred and what action to take.
+The HP 5500 SI/EI switch supports only collecting statistics in packets.